xNuclearSquirrel/o3-multipage-osd/README.md

 - For Betaflight the default is O3 (53x20), if you want to use a different resolution, set it via CLI e.g. `set osd_canvas_height = 22` and `set osd_canvas_width = 60` to get the WTFOS resolution used with the vista.
 - For INAV select "DJI NATIVE" (or "AVATAR" for older versions) in the OSD tab for the O3 resolution and DJIWTF for HD.

 - To install fonts on your goggles, configure the mod settings in the package manager ([click here](https://fpv.wtf/package/fpv-wtf/o3-multipage-osd)).
-Simply add the fonts and resolutions you would like to use and they will be installed on the goggles.
-Alternatively you can manually download them and copy them into the /fonts/ directory on your SD card.
+Simply add the fonts and resolutions you would like to use and they will be installed internally on the goggles.
+Alternatively, you can manually download them and copy them into the /fonts/ directory on your SD card.
+If the system finds fonts on the SD card, it will select those instead of the internally stored fonts.
-- To toggle between fonts in the /fonts/ folder press the back button (next to the record button) and hold for roughly 6 seconds.
+- To toggle between fonts, press the back button (next to the record button) and hold for roughly 6 seconds.
 When restarting the goggles they will remember the font which was used last.